doganai/MBOX-Reader/README.md

 ### How do I get set up? ###

-1.Have Python3 installed!
+1. Have Python3 installed!

-2.Run program and get stats from your mbox
+2. Run program and get stats from your mbox

 Tests can be run with an mbox file.